M-Catha/calculator/README.md

 A calculator made with HTML, CSS, and Javascript.

-User can chain together any combination of functions (using keyboard input or button pushes on the calculator) including :
+Users can chain together any combination of functions (using keyboard input or button pushes on the calculator) including :

 * Addition
 * Subtraction